 Details of Incident

-Police are keen to speak to two individuals in connection with the murder of Anita Rose in Brantham.
+A 55-year-old man has appeared in court charged with the murder of Anita Rose in Brantham.

-Anita was taken to Addenbrooke's Hospital having sustained a serious head injury, where she sadly died four days later (on Sunday 28 July).
+Anita was taken to Addenbrooke's Hospital having sustained serious head and facial injuries, where she sadly died four days later on Sunday 28 July.

 Contact Information